Most common questions prior to enrolment

-TES does not have a uniform, instead we have school logo items for boys and girls in different ages.
+TES does not have a uniform.
+Instead, we have school logo items for boys and girls of different ages.

 8) When can the parent make an application for their child to join TES?

-The application period starts in February; applications can be submitted until March 26.
+The application period started on November 2017; applications can be submitted until June 2018.

 - Completing the necessary enrolment documents and applicable documentation

-- Family Interview, can be done via Skype.
+- The family interview can be done via Skype.
 The interview is meant for getting a better understanding of the pupil’s previous education, the family’s routines and values, languages spoken at home etc.